Missouri: Early history

-St. Louis was founded soon after by French fur traders, Pierre Laclède and stepson Auguste Chouteau from New Orleans in 1764.
+St. Louis was founded on February 14, 1764, by French fur traders Gilbert Antoine de St. Maxent, Pierre Laclède, and Auguste Chouteau.
 From 1764 to 1803, European control of the area west of the Mississippi to the northernmost part of the Missouri River basin, called Louisiana, was assumed by the Spanish as part of the Viceroyalty of New Spain, due to Treaty of Fontainebleau (in order to have Spain join with France in the war against England).
 The arrival of the Spanish in St. Louis was in September 1767.

-St. Louis became the center of a regional fur trade with Native American tribes that extended up the Missouri and Mississippi rivers, which dominated the regional economy for decades.
+St. Louis became the center of a regional fur trade with Native American tribes that extended up the Missouri and Mississippi rivers, dominating the regional economy for decades.
 Trading partners of major firms shipped their furs from St. Louis by river down to New Orleans for export to Europe.
 They provided a variety of goods to traders for sale and trade with their Native American clients.
 The fur trade and associated businesses made St. Louis an early financial center and provided the wealth for some to build fine houses and import luxury items.
 Its location near the confluence of the Illinois River meant it also handled produce from the agricultural areas.
 River traffic and trade along the Mississippi were integral to the state's economy.
 As the area's first major city, St. Louis expanded greatly after the invention of the steamboat and the increased river trade.

 19th century

-Napoleon Bonaparte had gained Louisiana for French ownership from Spain in 1800 under the Treaty of San Ildefonso after it had been a Spanish colony since 1762.
-But the treaty was kept secret.
-Louisiana remained nominally under Spanish control until a transfer of power to France on November 30, 1803, just three weeks before the cession to the United States.

 Part of the 1803 Louisiana Purchase by the United States, Missouri earned the nickname Gateway to the West because it served as a significant departure point for expeditions and settlers heading to the West during the 19th century.
 St. Charles, just west of St. Louis, was the starting point and the return destination of the Lewis and Clark Expedition, which ascended the Missouri River in 1804, to explore the western lands to the Pacific Ocean.
-St. Louis was a major supply point for decades, for parties of settlers heading west.
+For decades, St. Louis was a major supply point for parties of settlers heading west.

-As many of the early settlers in western Missouri migrated from the Upper South, they brought enslaved African Americans as agricultural laborers, and they desired to continue their culture and the institution of slavery.
-They settled predominantly in 17 counties along the Missouri River, in an area of flatlands that enabled plantation agriculture and became known as "Little Dixie."
+Missouri was historically a Southern state.
+As many of the early settlers in western and southeastern Missouri migrated from the Upper South including Kentucky, Tennessee, and Virginia, they brought enslaved African Americans as agricultural laborers, and they desired to continue their culture and the institution of slavery.
+They settled predominantly in 17 counties along the Missouri River, in an area of flatlands that enabled plantation agriculture and became known as "Little Dixie".

 The state was rocked by the 1811–12 New Madrid earthquakes.
 Casualties were few due to the sparse population.